 Your e-commerce store is almost all ready to go.
 You have orders coming in and a product waiting to be shipped.
-You just have one final step before you can fulfil your orders – finding the right size box to pack your product in.
+You just have one final step before you can fulfill your orders – finding the right size box to pack your product in.

 At first glance, this seems like a straightforward task.
 Find a box with the correct dimensions, and you’re done, right?
 But there are a few common questions and mistakes that can cause problems for new e-commerce businesses.